Virtomize/mail2most/CONTRIBUTING.md

 ### Dependencies

-All test and build processes use [Mage](https://magefile.org/) which is a replacement for the classical make.
+This project uses [Mage](https://magefile.org/) which is a replacement for the classical make.
+Mage is used to manage test, build and create releases (`mage test`, `mage build`, `mage createrelease`, `mage clean`)

 ### 1. Fork

-For the project [on Github](https://github.com/cseeger-epages/mail2most/) and clone your fork
+Fork the project [on Github](https://github.com/cseeger-epages/mail2most/) and clone your fork

 ```
 $ git clone git@github.com:username/mail2most.git